 My quest for zero-liquid travel started with the hair serum from Hell that leaked all over my 3-1-1 Ziploc bag on a flight to Mexico.
-I had been so consumed with packing carry-on and not checking a bag, I didn’t pay attention to my toiletries, other than to downsize them (yay me!).
+I had been so consumed with packing a carry-on and not checking a bag, I didn’t pay attention to my toiletries, other than to downsize them (yay me!).

-I was too lazy to read the instructions and limitations of the well-known silicone travel bottles I bought; if I had, I would have learned that hair serums and many shampoos and conditioners are not recommend for use in those handy-dandy bottles because of leakage.
+I was too lazy to read the instructions and limitations of the well-known silicone travel bottles I bought; if I had, I would have learned that hair serums and many shampoos and conditioners are not recommended for use in those handy-dandy bottles because of leakage.
 Oops.
-I ended up with the Vesuvius of Hair Serum, and vowed: never again.
+I ended up with the Vesuvius of Hair Serum and vowed: never again.
 My goal is to not lug leaky, heavy liquids when I travel.